FlorVegaCastillo/florvegacastillo.github.io/content/authors/admin/_index.md

 ## About Me

 > *You might be alone in this moment.
-But no one is born into this world to be alone.* <div align="right">— Jaguar D. Saul</div>
+But no one is born into this world to be alone.*
+> <div align="right">— Jaguar D. Saul</div>

 Hi!
-My name is Flor De María Vega Castillo...
+My name is Flor De María Vega Castillo.
+I'm a Master in Public Administration student at Montana State University.
+I hold an MSc in Public Relations from Montana State University - Billings, USA, and a BSc in Communication Sciences from Cesar Vallejo University, Peru.
+I ...